oracle/truffleruby/doc/user/known-cves.md

 ## Notes on Hashing

 TruffleRuby uses `MurmurHash2` hashing with a seed from `/dev/urandom` - it cannot be configured to use any other hashing algorithm.
-For hashing strings we use Java's hash algorithm (and then `MurmurHash2` on top).
+For hashing strings, use Java's hash algorithm (and then `MurmurHash2` on top).